-Mesgen lived in this legal limbo for seven years, getting by by working illegally in restaurants and sharing a tiny Jerusalem flat with other Eritreans.
-Then, in 2015, Israeli authorities ordered him to reside in Holot, a detention centre for "illegal immigrants", which has the capacity to accommodate 3,000 people, without freedom of movement or the right to work.
+Mesgen lived in this legal limbo for seven years, getting by working illegally in restaurants and sharing a tiny Jerusalem flat with other Eritreans.
+Then, in 2015, Israeli authorities ordered him to reside in Holot, a detention center for "illegal immigrants", which has the capacity to accommodate 3,000 people, without freedom of movement or the right to work.

 The only other alternatives offered to Mesgen - and other Eritreans - were to return home voluntarily or leave Israel for another African nation.
 "I didn't want to go to Holot," Mesgen recalled.
 "I told them I cannot go back to my country, but I will go back to Africa."

 In July 2015, an Israeli immigration officer escorted Mesgen to Ben-Gurion international airport, handed him a one-way ticket to Rwanda with a travel document for Rwandan immigration officials, and $3,500 in cash - the reward for those who exit Israel voluntarily.

 The initiative was launched by the Israeli Immigration Authority in 2013 to persuade asylum seekers to leave the country.
 Mesgen is one of more than 14,000 asylum seekers, mostly from Eritrea and Sudan, who have left Israel through the voluntary departure program over the past three years.